tech-drew/mini-rack-home-lab/docs/build-process.md

 ### Cleaning Dead Bugs from Wyse Client

 One of the Wyse 5070 units had an issue with internal dust and dead bugs.
-I used compressed air and a soft brush to clean the components.
-Below is a photo of the unit after I opened it:
+I used a vacuum cleaner to clean the components.
+Below is a photo of the unit after I opened it before it was cleaned:

 ![Wyse 5070 with Dead Bugs](images/wyse-bugs.jpg)